hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/java-flight-recorder.md

 description: Using Java Flight Recorder with Hyperledger Besu
 ---

-# Java Flight Recorder
+# Use Java Flight Recorder

 [Java Flight Recorder (JFR)](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) is a monitoring tool that collects information about the Java Virtual Machine (JVM) when Hyperledger Besu is running.
 Use the JFR as a tool to analyze Besu performance.

-## Enabling Java Flight Recorder
+## Enable Java Flight Recorder

 To enable JFR, set `BESU_OPTS` to the JFR tags as follows: